arition/RemoteMCServer/README.md

 RemoteMCServer
 ==============
 Lanuch a Minecraft Server with a remote console access<br />
-Important:Since the user_control module has not been realized, you'd better use it in LAN to guarantee your security and privacy.<br />
 Only tested in windows.
 The Linux version is(or maybe) coming soon...<br />

 Instruction